-He has postgraduate training and American Board certifications in two, usually disparate specialties Psychiatry (American Board of Psychiatry and Neurology) and Internal Medicine (American Board of Internal Medicine).
+Dr Bhat has a rare combination of postgraduate training and American Board certifications in two specialities – Psychiatry (American Board of Psychiatry and Neurology) and Internal Medicine (American Board of Internal Medicine).
 He is also board certified in Psychosomatic Medicine (ABPN subspeciality), the study of conditions at the interface of body and mind.
-Dr Bhat combines these qualifications with a deep study and understanding of eastern philosophy and healing practices.
+Dr Bhat combines these qualifications with a deep study and understanding of eastern philosophy and healing practices, and has been called a pioneer of Integrative Medicine and holistic psychiatry in India.

 Dr Bhat has developed the evidenced based psychotherapeutic method, Integral Self Therapy, a transpersonal psychotherapy that combines the practice of meditation, the philosophy of Vedanta, along with insights from gestalt therapy, and existential therapies.

 In addition to his clinical work, Dr Bhat consults with organizations and addresses audiences in the United States, and India, on work-life balance, stress management, leadership development, and other topics on mind-body wellness.

-His essays have been published in the American Journal of Psychiatry, Annals of Internal Medicine, the Journal of Clinical Psychiatry, as well as in magazines such as Time Out, and Outlook Business.
+His essays have been published in the American Journal of Psychiatry, Annals of Internal Medicine, the Journal of Clinical Psychiatry, as well as in magazines such as Time Out, and Outlook Business, and newspapers such as the Times of India, and The Telegraph.

 Dr Shyam Bhat hosted India’s first live call-in radio show about emotional wellness, Heartline on Indigo 91.9, Bangalore, from February 2012 to October 2013.